 We had cash and cash equivalents of approximately \$16.3 million at June 30, 2013.
 We believe that without the proceeds of this offering our existing cash and cash equivalents would be sufficient to fund our operations at least through the fourth quarter of 2014, based on an operating plan that includes the completion of our ongoing Phase 2 clinical trial of IMO-8400 in patients with psoriasis and planning with respect to further clinical development of IMO-8400.
 However, we believe that the net proceeds of this offering, together with our existing funds, will enable us to fund our operations through the second quarter of 2015.
-Specifically, we believe that our available funds following this offering will be sufficient to enable us to complete our ongoing Phase 2 clinical trial in patients with psoriasis, our planned Phase 1/2 clinical trial of IMO-8400 in patients with Waldenström's macroglobulinemia, our planned Phase 1/2 clinical trial of IMO-9200.
+Specifically, we believe that our available funds following this offering will be sufficient to enable us to complete our ongoing Phase 2 clinical trial in patients with psoriasis, our planned Phase 1/2 clinical trial of IMO-8400 in patients with Waldenström's macroglobulinemia, our planned Phase 1/2 clinical trial of IMO-8400 in patients with DLBCL and our planned Phase 1 clinical trial of IMO-9200.
 We will need to raise additional funds in order to conduct any other clinical development of IMO-8400 or IMO-9200, including to conduct any other development of our other drug candidates or technologies.